arhohuttunen/arhohuttunen.com/content/post/increase-your-programming-productivity/index.md

 When the feedback loops are too long, you might run them less often and start batching things.
 Lower frequency, in turn, makes the feedback loop even longer.

-Incorporating a code formatter to be run on saving, adding a static analysis plugin to your IDE, or adding a git hook that runs the tests can be effective ways of making sure your feedback loops are frequent.
+Incorporating a code formatter to be run on saving, adding a static analysis plugin to your IDE, or adding a git hook that runs the tests can be effective ways of **making sure your feedback loops are frequent**.
 I have also written before about [code quality checks](/code-quality-checks) and shortening the feedback loop.

 ## :stop_sign: Write less code